 - Tenants – Local tenants will have lease expiries to track and identify.
 Over time you can build a valuable source of leasing opportunities by talking to tenants.
 Your database will help you in the tracking process.

 - Owner Occupiers – Some businesses prefer to own the premises that they occupy.
-Over time they can be sources of new business for property expansion, relocation, and potential sale and lease back.
+Over time they can be sources of new business for property expansion, relocation, and potential sale and leaseback.

 - Solicitors and Accountants – These industry professionals usually have lots of clients active in commercial property.
 Commonly it takes a degree of time and effort for agents to tap into a few local solicitors and accountants.
 That is usually because those professionals are selective and cautious about just who they should trust their clients to in solving property problems.
-Open up the contact with the key solicitors and accountants locally, and then keep contacting them in a relevant way each 90 days into the future; relevance is the factor of attraction in getting them to talk to you.
-Eventually a few telephone calls can open up to meeting and lead generation opportunities.
+Open up the contact with the key solicitors and accountants locally, and then keep contacting them in a relevant way every 90 days into the future; relevance is the factor of attraction in getting them to talk to you.
+Eventually, a few telephone calls can open up to meeting and lead generation opportunities.

 - For Sale by Owners (FSBO) – There will always be property owners seeking to sell or lease investment properties locally themselves.
-Typically these property owners seek inflated prices for assets that can be a bit ordinary, and don’t like paying commissions to agents and brokers.
-They have a high opinion of what they think they can achieve, however the FSBO properties typically stay on the market for a long time (to be expected don’t you think?).
+Typically these property owners seek inflated prices for assets that can be a bit ordinary and don’t like paying commissions to agents and brokers.
+They have a high opinion of what they think they can achieve, however, the FSBO properties typically stay on the market for a long time (to be expected don’t you think?).
 In saying that, the FSBO owners certainly don’t have the resources of top agents and rely heavily on traditional advertising to generate enquiry for their property.
 Any agent with a large database of tenants and buyers will have more than sufficient leverage to convert owners in this category to listings.
-However, only agree to take on a FSBO listing if the owner is fair and reasonable in both the price or rent expectations and marketing.
-As a final note, demand exclusivity in the listing process (many FSBO owners cannot be totally trusted to disclose to you the complete facts about the property).
+However, only agree to take on an FSBO listing if the owner is fair and reasonable in both the price or rent expectations and marketing.
+As a final note, demand exclusivity in the listing process (some FSBO owners cannot be totally trusted to disclose to you the complete and full facts about the property).